-Roasted Garlic Guacamole is a subtle twist on a classic guac, adding a pleasing garlicky dimension that enhances this homemade guacamole.
+This Roasted Garlic Guacamole recipe is a subtle twist on a classic guac, adding a pleasing garlicky dimension that beautifully enhances this homemade guacamole.

 Every guac-lover swears to have the best homemade guacamole recipe.
 I am one of those guac-lovers.
-For me, it’s guacamole with roasted garlic, carefully curated by yours truly.
+For me, the best guacamole is guacamole made with roasted garlic, carefully curated by yours truly.

-For my Roasted Garlic Guacamole, subtlety is the name of the game.
+For this Garlic Guacamole recipe, subtlety is the name of the game.
 I love avocados, and not just because everyone else does.
-They are super trendy and having a moment.
-And by moment I mean decade.
+Avocados are super trendy and having a moment but I'll still eat them after it passes.

-What’s not to like about the rich flavor and the buttery texture?
-When I’m making guacamole, I want to make sure the avocado is the star; sometimes guacamole gets so overwhelmed with other ingredients, flavors, and textures that it feels the avocado is just playing a supporting role.
+And what’s not to like about the rich flavor and buttery texture?
+When I’m making guacamole, I want to make sure the avocado is the star; sometimes guacamole gets so overwhelmed with other ingredients, flavors, and textures that it feels like the avocado is just playing a supporting role.

 Don’t get me wrong.
 Chunky, ingredient-heavy guacamole has a time and a place.
-Like in my mouth right now.
+Like in my mouth right any time.

 That and it’s perfect for nearly any palate (read: Midwesterner that thinks ketchup is spicy); it’s not too bold, not too spicy, all avocado-forward glory.
 Just perfect for making a fiesta-forward avocado toast.